Skip To Main Content

 student writing at a desk

-Global Initiative
+Global Scholars

 The Westridge Global Initiative is an Upper School program that allows students to create their own interdisciplinary study of a modern-day global issue.
 Designed to empower students to formally pursue global issue-related interests, students may propose a selection of Westridge classes relevant to their area of focus.
 Over the following years they complete coursework, conduct research, and participate in related experiential learning such as internships and volunteering.